 Step Four: Add More Water

-If the pool water level is lower than your skimmer, you must add water using your garden hose.
-Fill the pool until the water reaches the midpoint of the opening on the skimmer.
+If the pool water level is below your skimmer, you must add water using your garden hose.
+Fill the pool until the waterline reaches the midpoint of the opening on the skimmer.
+I also recommend using a hose filter to remove water impurities.

 If you have any ladders or steps, you can now connect them to the walls of your above ground pool.
 Remember to wipe them off before you put them back into your pool.